IBM/predict-customer-spend-using-FPPredictPlus/README.md

 ![](https://github.com/IBM/build-a-regression-model-using-fppredictplus/blob/master/images/data.png)

 **Note :- Only `csv` format is supported and the dataset need to have a column with unique values.
-In these csv files, we have added a `Count` column to be unique.
+In these csv files, we have added a `Row_num` column to be unique.
 The datasets needs to be split into training, testing and holdout (validation) datasets before hand.** `Citation is needed to use these datasets for other projects.`

 ### Create a job